u-boot/u-boot/tools/buildman/buildman.rst

     make sure it is unique.
 The value is the path to the toolchain.
 Buildman will look in that path for a file ending in 'gcc'.
 It will then execute it to check that it is a C compiler, passing only the ``--version`` flag to it.
-If the return code is 0, buildman assumes that it is a valid C compiler.
+If the return code is 0, Buildman assumes that it is a valid C compiler.
 It uses the first part of the name as the architecture and strips off the last part when setting the CROSS_COMPILE environment variable (parts are delimited with a hyphen).